huskar20/hostdiscovery/README.md

 # hostdiscover
-If set up as a cron job can discover and email given IP ranges to the network admin as to find out if a new host showed up in the network
+If one set up as a cron job, the script can discover and email the given IP ranges to the network admin as to find out if new hosts showed up in the network.
+A detailed usage description will be provided soon.